OmarHamdaoui/BigQuery-Connector-ODBC/README.md

 repeat the section 4.1 to get the Data source name, and connect using isql, like the command below:

 	isql 'Google BigQuery 64-bit'
-If everything went well the previous command will show the following message:
+If everything went well, the previous command will show the following message:

 	+---------------------------------------+
 	| Connected!                            |